boots-edu/textbook/source/text/0-introduction/setup.md

 {: .warning-title}
 Note: If you single clicked on the `basic.ts`, file, then clicking `basic.test.ts` replaces the file in the current view.
-To keep the file open even when you click on other files, double click the filenames instead.
+To keep the file open even when you click on other files, double click the filename instead.

 Oh dear, there appear to be red squiggles in our code, the universal sign of trouble.
 What has gone wrong?